Non-exhaustive list of research centres completely or partially involved in the fight against illicit trafficking of cultural property.

-The Centre of Studies on the International Legal Cooperation (CECOJI) is a mixed research unit associating the University of Poitiers and the National Centre for Scientific Research.
-The CECOJI is made of several teams that undertake research in diverse disciplinary fields of law, including cultural property law.
+The Centre of Studies on the International Legal Cooperation (CECOJI) is a research unit associating the University of Poitiers and the National Centre for Scientific Research.
+CECOJI is made of several teams that undertake research in diverse disciplinary fields of law, including cultural property law.

 The Cultural Heritage Law program of DePaul University College of Law of Chicago, which is linked with Center for Intellectual Property Law & Information Technology (CIPLIT), organizes courses on Art and Law and offers students opportunities to explore externship and internship placements in this rapidly growing area of law.